Robbie Fowler: Liverpool departure

-Fowler began the 2001–02 season controversially, after being dropped by the then manager Gérard Houllier from the Liverpool squad for the 2001 Charity Shield match, following a training ground confrontation with assistant manager Phil Thompson.
+Fowler began the 2001–02 season controversially, after being dropped by Houllier from the Liverpool squad for the 2001 Charity Shield match.
 He made an appearance in Liverpool's 3–2 European Super Cup victory over Bayern Munich, but starts were intermittent.
 In October 2001, he scored his first league hat-trick for three years, helping Liverpool beat Leicester City 4–1, but was dropped for the following league match.
 Though Fowler had been on a contract extension from 1999 (unlike Steve McManaman – who exercised his Bosman entitlement the very same year), Fowler was linked to Lazio, Arsenal and Leeds United, and Liverpool's management as well as fans and the media constantly reported that what happened with McManaman (regarded as a huge financial loss) would never be repeated and thus the club never rejected those bids without consideration.
 This meant that coupled with Fowler's relationship with Houllier, speculation over Fowler's future persisted for most of Houllier's tenure and became an issue that divided Liverpool fans.
 His last appearance for Liverpool was against Sunderland, in which he was substituted at half-time.

 Leeds United

 Despite his popularity with Liverpool fans, who referred to Fowler as "God", Michael Owen and Emile Heskey had established themselves as Liverpool's regular strike partnership, leaving Fowler on the fringes of the first team.
-This, along with his difficult relationship with Houllier, made him seek regular first team football away from Anfield in the form of a £12 million move to Leeds United.
-Fowler maintains that Houllier forced him out of Liverpool, and accused Houllier of pressuring the Liverpool Echo newspaper to use its influence to turn opinion against him.
+This, along with his difficult relationship with Houllier, made him seek regular first-team football away from Anfield in the form of a £12 million move to Leeds United.
+Fowler wrote in a 2005 autobiography that Houllier forced him out of Liverpool, and accused Houllier of pressuring the Liverpool Echo newspaper to use its influence to turn opinion against him.

 The transfer went ahead just one month after his hat-trick at Leicester.
 He made his Leeds debut in an away game against Fulham in December 2001, the same ground where he had made his Liverpool debut eight years earlier.
 Fowler scored 12 goals in the remainder of the season, helping Leeds to a UEFA Cup qualifying place.
 Fowler was included in the England squad for the 2002 World Cup, but only made one appearance, coming on as a substitute in a second-round win over Denmark.

 Fowler suffered an aggravation of a pre-existing hip injury in the 2002–03 pre-season, and did not recover until December.
 Struggling to gain fitness, and seeing teammates sold off due to a financial crisis, Fowler's form and market value diminished.
 It was despite this decrease in form that he still, in total, scored 15 goals in 31 appearances for Leeds; achieving an impressive strike rate of just less than one goal every two games.
 In 2002–03, Leeds finished 15th in the Premier League and a severe financial crisis was developing.